smartsendio/woocommerce/smart-send-logistics/readme.txt

 = 8.0.5 =
 * Changing default setting whether or not to include order comment on shipping labels
+* Make label links open in a new tab
+* Add carrier Bifrost Logistics

 = 8.0.4 =
 * Add a help text to action buttons when operating in demo demo